Home › Inheritance › Inheritance tax

 In cases where the estate is sold before IHT is paid, the executor must ensure that IHT, including instalments and interest, is paid at the same time.
 If the executor or administrator pays the inheritance tax from their own account, they can claim this back from the estate.

 The standard rate for inheritance tax is 40%.
 This only applies when the value of an estate exceeds the UK’s inheritance tax threshold of £325,000 (also known as the nil-rate band).
-This threshold has been frozen until 2025/26.
+Chancellor Rachel Reeves has announced that this threshold will be frozen until 2030.

 Normally, if the value of the estate is below the inheritance tax allowance of £325,000, then beneficiaries won’t have to pay inheritance tax.
 Any estate you inherit above this amount will be subject to a tax rate of 40%.
 For example, if you leave behind assets worth £400,000, your estate won’t pay tax on the first £325,000.
 It will have to pay 40% on the remaining £75,000.
 This means the inheritance tax will be £30,000.